mikepack/mikepack.github.io/_posts/2025-01-15-fixed-timeline-variable-scope-part-one.md

 - *For executives*: Executives spend less time worrying about project minutiae (the “how”) and more time articulating the vision (the “why”).
 - *For everyone*: Power and influence over project completion shifts to the people best equipped to deliver measurable outcomes: the implementation team.

 In Part Two: I’ll show you exactly how to design fixed-timeline projects for success and transform your team’s approach to innovation.
-Follow on [LinkedIn](https://www.linkedin.com/in/mikepackdev/){:target="_blank" rel="noopener noreferrer"} for updates!
+Follow on [LinkedIn](https://www.linkedin.com/in/mikepackdev/){:target="_blank" rel="noopener"} for updates!